 I do agree that making money is essential for any business and Facebook has learned it well, but these constant changes being implemented all the time is like an unnecessary headache.
 Facebook should at least give us an option to opt out of these constant nagging to shell out money on advertisements.
 Being ambitious is good, but being overly ambitious might prove fatal for their business at times.
 I just hope that they don’t learn it the hard way.

 Okay, now I’m coming back to the blog post topic.
 This is the major reason why you should stay away from creating your majority of content on a network or platform that you do not own.
 Or at least you should have a backup plan.
 If your fans are genuinely interested in your posts, you can get their support in any form.
 A Facebook page cannot replace your blog or website, a Facebook page cannot replace your online store and it can definitely not help you with anything in the long run.
-So, instead of working hard for them work for yourself.
+So, instead of working hard for something which you don’t own, work for yourself.

 The cost of designing and developing a website can easily range from a few hundred dollars to thousands of dollars.
 If you have got a friend like me, you can even get it designed for free.
 If you are a non-profit or you just don’t have enough money to hire a developer to create your first website, feel free to send me a message.
 I will try my best to accommodate your request.